devpi/devpi/doc/userman/devpi_commands.rst

     package).

     positional arguments:
       pkgspec              package specification to download and test

     optional arguments:
-      -h, --help          show this help message and exit -e VENV             virtual environment to run from the tox.ini --tox-args toxargs  extra command line arguments for tox
+      -h, --help           show this help message and exit -e ENVNAME           tox test environment to run from the tox.ini -c PATH              tox configuration file to use with unpacked package --fallback-ini PATH  tox ini file to be used if the downloaded package has none
+      --tox-args toxargs   extra command line arguments for tox. e.g.
+                           --toxargs="-c othertox.ini"

     generic options:
       --version            show program's version number and exit --debug              show debug messages including more info on server requests
       -y                   assume 'yes' on confirmation questions
       -v, --verbose        increase verbosity
       --clientdir DIR      directory for storing login and other state

 .. _cmdref_upload: